demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 > Chiron works rather differently to most .NET JSON libraries with which you might be familiar, using neither reflection nor annotation, but instead uses a simple functional style to be very explicit about the relationship of types to JSON.
 This gives a lot of power and flexibility - *Chrion Documentation*

-Then create a new fsharp file *Json.fs* to put all the Json related functionalities.
+Then create a new fsharp file *Json.fs* to put all the JSON related functionalities.

 ```bash
 > forge newFs web -n src/FsTweet.Web/Json